alanleite/node-ms-boilerplate/README.md

 # node-ms-boilerplate
-A microservice boilerplate using Hapi, Bookshelf, Rabbot etc...
+A Nodejs microservice boilerplate using Hapi, Bookshelf, Redis and Rabbit

+## Environment variables